 “Moody and the orchestra treat the score as a serious classical piece, bringing out the nuances so stylishly, it was indeed a moving movie opener […] Yang, Moody and the symphony were all focused, creating a truly thrilling performance of this lesser-heard piece [Korngold’s Violin Concerto] […] Shostakovich’s Fifth Symphony finished out the night in a rousing, emotional performance with Moody leading the charge […] The orchestra’s playing of the finale was rousing and awe-inspiring, as the consistency of the passion in the playing was felt throughout.”

-Robert Moody is in his second year as Music Director of the Memphis Symphony.
-He serves as Music Director of Arizona Musicfest, which he has led since 2007.
+Robert Moody is in his third year as Music Director of the Memphis Symphony, where in just a short time, the Symphony has, under Moody’s leadership, released its first commercial recording in twenty-five years and grown its endowment from zero to $25 million.
+Moody also serves as Music Director of Arizona Musicfest, which he has led since 2007.
 In 2018, Moody concluded his tenures with the Winston-Salem Symphony and the Portland Symphony Orchestra (Maine), where he had been Music Director since 2005 and 2008, respectively.

 Guest conducting highlights include appearances include with Chicago Symphony at Ravinia and the Los Angeles Philharmonic at the Hollywood Bowl, in addition to the symphonies of Toronto, Houston, Indianapolis, Detroit, Seattle, Fort Worth, San Antonio, Buffalo, Louisville, Columbus, Oklahoma City, and, in Europe, the Slovenian Philharmonic and the Vienna Chamber Orchestra.
 Summer festival appearances include Santa Fe Opera, Spoleto Festival USA, Eastern Music Festival, PortOpera, Brevard Music Festival, and the Oregon Bach Festival.